 THE EYE EXAMINATION

-All our optometrists are qualified as independent prescribers which mean they are able to prescribe medications, if required, relating to ocular conditions.
-Our two regualar optometrists, Martin Hood & Andrea Kirton, also work part time in the eye casualty in the Eye Department at the RVI in Newcastle so we feel we can boast one of the most expert clinical teams in the whole of the North East.
+All our optometrists are qualified as independent prescribers which mean they have undertaken additional training and are able to prescribe medications, if required, relating to a number of ocular conditions.
+Our two regular optometrists, Martin Hood & Andrea Kirton, also work part time in the eye casualty in the Eye Department at the RVI in Newcastle so we feel we can boast one of the most expert clinical teams in the whole of the North East.

 We embrace the NHS but the NHS is only a route to funding the eye examination.

 We are able to offer basic NHS eye tests for the purpose of checking vision, detecting signs of injury, disease such as glaucoma or cataracts or abnormality in the eye or elsewhere.

 Alternatively, all of our patients are now offered our fully comprehensive eye examination which includes retinal imaging.
 Charges for the examination are £49 if you pay privately, or £28 if you have an NHS entitlement.
 The private sight test without retinal imaging is £39.
 (The comprehensive eye examination is included in our contact lens aftercare plan)

 Children aged 16 and under and those under 19 and in full time education will continue to be seen at the practice within the NHS basic eye test.
 Patients under active eye hospital treatment may also not require the fully comprehensive examination.

 Typically our eye examinations take around 40 minutes and possibly longer if supplementary test are required.
 We understand some patients may have had eye examinations elsewhere that are considerably shorter but we feel that 40 minutes is the minimum length of time needed to ensure a thorough, in depth, examination of a patients ocular health and needs.